 Employers are typically held liable for mistakes their employees make on the job.
 The same is true in the case of negligence that causes injuries.
 Trucking companies can typically be held responsible for their employees’ mistakes behind the wheel under a rule called “respondeat superior.”
-This legal doctrine allows employers to be sued when their employees commit negligence during the scope of their job duties, i.e., while driving (in the case of truck drivers).
+This legal doctrine allows employers to be sued when their employees commit negligence during the course of their normal job duties, i.e., while driving (in the case of truck drivers).
 This means you can sue the trucking company alongside their driver.

 Unfortunately, this does not work in every case.
-Many truck drivers are employed as independent contractors, or they are independent owner-operators who are essentially their own trucking business.
+Many truck drivers are employed as independent contractors or independent owner-operators who are essentially their own trucking business.
 These drivers are not employees, so this rule does not apply to them, and there is no trucking company you can sue for the driver’s mistakes.
 However, all drivers are required to carry auto insurance, and these drivers typically carry additional insurance to cover accidents and property damage.
 This means there is still usually coverage available for your injuries.

 Suing for Negligent Hiring and Retention

 Similarly, trucking companies should not keep bad drivers on staff.
-If a driver caused a serious crash or was arrested for DUI, but then the trucking company kept them on as a driver, they could be liable for any future issues.
+If a driver caused a serious crash or was arrested for DUI, but the trucking company kept them on as a driver, they could be liable for future issues.
 By that point, they were on notice that the truck driver was dangerous, so they are responsible for later mistakes their driver might cause.

 Suing for Accidents Caused by Equipment Failure

-When trucking companies hire drivers, they often furnish them with trucks from their own fleet.
+When trucking companies hire drivers, they often furnish them with trucks from their own fleets.
 Some truckers own their own trucks but still work for companies – though many truckers working as employees at a trucking company use a vehicle from the company’s fleet.
 Trucking companies are responsible for maintaining their fleet of vehicles, so any malfunctions or equipment issues are typically their fault.

-Sometimes, trucking companies may be able to shift the blame to third-party companies such as the maintenance company that repaired or performed work on their trucks or the manufacturer of the truck.
-However, you may be able to initially sue the trucking company, then they can go back to court later after you get paid, and they can determine whether someone else shared liability with them.
+Sometimes, trucking companies may be able to shift the blame to third-party companies, such as the maintenance company that repaired or performed work on their trucks or the manufacturer of the truck.
+However, you may be able to initially sue the trucking company, then they can go back to court after you get paid, and they can determine whether someone else shared liability with them.